-We deliver the next generation of security automation, security analytics, endpoint security, and attack surface management solutions through our Cortex portfolio.
-These include Cortex XSIAM, our Al-driven security operations platform, Cortex XDR[®] for the prevention, detection, and response to complex cybersecurity attacks, Cortex XSOAR[®] for security orchestration, automation, and response ("SOAR"), and Cortex Xpanse[TM] for attack surface management ("ASM").
+We deliver the next generation of security operations capabilities that unifies standalone Security Information and Event Management ("SIEM") tools, endpoint security, security automation, and attack surface management ("ASM") capabilities on our Cortex platform.
+These include Cortex XSIAM®, for Aldriven security operations that replaces traditional SIEM tools, Cortex XDR® for the prevention, detection, and response to complex cybersecurity attacks, Cortex XSOAR® for security orchestration, automation, and response ("SOAR"), and Cortex Xpanse® for ASM.
 These products are delivered as SaaS or software subscriptions.